-Everything we know about Pikmin 4
+Everything we know about Pikmin 4: Trailer, gameplay and more

 Pikmin 4 will come out sometime in 2023, according to its first teaser trailer, which you can find below this section.

 There's no more precise information than that right now, but we'd anticipate that the game won't come out in the first half of the year.
-After all, the next Legend of Zelda game will be releasing in May 2023, so if it was going to be anytime before that we would likely have a date by now.
+After all, The Legend of Zelda: Tears of the Kingdom will be releasing in May 2023, so if it was going to be anytime before that we would likely have a date by now.

 Still, Nintendo is prone to keeping things secret until they're really ready to pop, so don't be surprised to see Pikmin 4's final release date announced with only a couple months' notice.